joelmaxuel/cli-productivity-config/README.md

 - GNU Bash (I am using 4.4, but the requirements are probably way lower) and/or
 - fish, version 2.4.0 (quickly found myself upgrading to Debian Stretch for this)
+- BSDMainUtils, version 9.0.7 (this version ignores escape sequences) or higher